-Pacific Raceways, located near Kent in Washington State, was the scene for the national circuit finals for 1967 model stock cars.
-Factory teams from Ford Motor Company and its subsidiary, Mercury, supported production-based Mustang and Cougar purpose-built race cars.
-General Motors Chevrolet division was not officially involved in racing, but a factory derived 1967 Camaro was promoted by independent team owner, Chevrolet Dealership owner, and experienced race car driver Roger Penske.
+Pacific Raceways, located near Kent in Washington State, was the scene for the national circuit finals for model year 1967 stock cars.
+Ford Motor Company and its subsidiary, Mercury, supported factory teams with production-based Mustang and Cougar purpose-built race cars.
+General Motors Chevrolet division was not officially involved in racing, but a production-based 1967 Camaro was raced by an independent team formed by Chevrolet Dealership owner and experienced race car driver Roger Penske.

 On the final Trans-Am race day Sunday, series race #12, Penske’s modified Camaro, driven by Mark Donahue from the starting line, led every lap of the 2.25 mile Kent circuit.
 Donahue crossed the 135-lap finish line first, winning the event trophy and money.
 But Penske’s team, during the prior ten months of event racing in nine states, was 11 points behind Carroll Shelby’s Mustang team.
 Consequently, the Penske Camaro did not qualify for the series title on that race day Sunday.
 Before that final Trans-Am circuit race #12 even started, the only two contenders eligible for the series victory were the Ford Motor Sports Shelby Mustang team, and the Mercury force, Bud Moore’s Team Cougar.